-Leading this year's Carlton-Mellichamp Lecture in Education is Justin Haegele, an associate professor in the Department of Human Movement Sciences at Old Dominion University in Norfolk, Va.
+Leading the 2021 Carlton-Mellichamp Lecture in Education was Justin Haegele, an associate professor in the Department of Human Movement Sciences at Old Dominion University in Norfolk, Va.
 His focus: adapted physical education, with a primary interest in examining how individuals with disabilities, specifically those with visual impairments experience participation in physical activity.
 He has produced over 80 scholarship articles and five book chapters and presented at the local, state, national and international levels.

 Haegele earned his Ph.D. in adapted physical education from The Ohio State University.
 Among other honors, he received the G. Lawrence Rarick Research Award from the National Consortium for Physical Education for Individuals with Disabilities in 2020, and was selected as a research fellow with the Research Council of the Society of Health and Physical Educators (SHAPE) in 2017.
 He currently serves as the associated editor for Adapted Physical Activity Quarterly and Quest, and is the president elect for the North American Federation of Adapted Physical Activity.